YunyiShen/RSZIGAM/README.md

 ## Primary Results
 ### GAM Zero-Inflated N-Mixture
 Results showed that the model is a data-hungry method which ask for 400 or more sites and 10 repeats.
 For 100 sites EM-PIRLS even did not converge.
-Relative difference according to 1-norm was around 10% for psi, 15% for lambda and 3% for p in the 900 sites simulation.
+Relative difference according to 1-norm was 6.5% for psi, 12% for lambda and 5.8% for p in the 900 sites simulation.
 Detailed "landscape" evaluation can be found in Fig.4.
 Compare of reaction curve can be seen in Fig.1~3.
 There can be a scaling factor different for lambda and constant different for psi and p.

 ![Fig.1 Reaction cure of psi, left is fitted](https://raw.githubusercontent.com/YunyiShen/RSZIGAM/master/Doc/figs/psi.png) Fig.1 Reaction cure of psi, allow a additive constant difference.